amirfefer/react-ellipsis-with-tooltip/README.md

 # react-ellipsis-and-tooltip
+Recognizes whether a text element is overflowed,

-truncates (with ellipsis) overflowing text elements and adds a tooltip
+truncates (with ellipsis) it and adds a tooltip.

 Try via [stroybook](https://amirfefer.github.io/react-ellipsis-with-tooltip/
 )